The Best Colleges in the Pacific Northwest & How to Get In

 9. Seattle Pacific University

 Seattle Pacific University is a private university in Seattle, Washington, founded in 1891.
-US News ranks Seattle Pacific University as the 227th National University and the 232nd Top Performer on Social Mobility
+US News ranks Seattle Pacific University as the 269th National University as well.

 Seattle Pacific is committed to reconciliation with the Coast Salish people and has three core themes